 In “far away” you can feel unrestrained love, something that, up until now, wasn’t as clear for (2)you.
 That clearness gave way to a song that is dripping in honey.
 It feels intimate, almost like a lullaby while being a love declaration to his significant other.
 A massive highlight in this song – that is filled with those – is the twin acoustic guitar solo that caught me off guard with its beauty.

-All in all, (2)you’s entry in the UNLIMITED CD series is surprisingly passionate, leaning more towards a softer edge even if aggression is used to mask his true feelings.
+All in all, JET RAT FURY’s “Independent” is a surprisingly passionate entry in the UNLIMITED CD series, leaning more towards a softer edge even if aggression is used to mask his true feelings.

 “Dear Vocalist Unlimited Entry No.4 JET RAT FURY” is available for purchase at CDJAPAN.